ognjenperisic/Sprite-editor/README.md

 The screenshots from the editor are below.

 (As a side note.
 I had to play with DosBox to make this code running.
 Furthermore, had to install Turbo Pascal 5.5 to compile the code.
-I thought everything will not take me more than an hour.
-It took me 3 hours!
-It's been many years since I used Pascal last time.)
+It took me some time to fiish everything.
+It's been quite some time since I used Pascal last time.)

 - The cursor is moved using the arrow keys
 - Home - cursor